 b) Needle sharpness.

-Something that may matter in regard to pain felt is needle sharpness.
+A factor that may matter in regard to pain felt is needle sharpness.
 Scanning electron microscope evaluation shows that after being used to give several shots, the point of a needle begins to blunt.
-This is true even if bone tissue has not been contacted.
+This is true even if bone tissue is never contacted.
 (Rout 2003)